golark/gpt_primer/README.md

 <br/><br/>

 There are 3 options to follow this tutorial
-1. Run the tutorial on google collab here:
+1. Run the tutorial on google collab here ( Recommended ): @todo
-2. Local runtime on your machine ( you will need a jupyer notebok setup - instructions here ):
+2. Local runtime on your machine ( you will need a jupyer notebok setup - instructions here ): [iris_mlp.ipynb](notebooks/iris_mlp.ipynb)
-3. Read on and skip running the code yourself
+3. Simply Read on and skip running the code yourself

-- To run the code yourself, open [iris_mlp.ipynb](notebooks/iris_mlp.ipynb).
-Or expand the section below for a markdown version of the same content.

-**Problem:** Predict Iris species (Setosa, Versicolor, or Virginica) from sepal length/width and petal length/width.
+**Problem Statement:** Predict Iris species (Setosa, Versicolor, or Virginica) from sepal length/width and petal length/width.

 Let's peek at our dataset ( only displaying first 5 data points out of 150 ).